Buying Guide- Espresso machines

 Heat exchanger machines offer the true “cafe at home” experience.
 They have the ability to produce espresso and texture milk simultaneously.
 Heat Exchanger machines will cater easily for families, gatherings and offices.
 All have water tanks of over 2 litres and more expensive models have commercial rotary pumps.
 Machines with rotary pumps are quieter in operation and may be plumbed to mains water connections if required.
 HX machines may be operated by simply raising or lowering a lever or with a simple toggle switch or rocker switches.
 Some HX machines have volumetric buttons to deliver a predetermined shot length.
 Volumetric machines can carry a price premium of up to $500 over non volumetric machines from the same range.

-Price range circa $3k and beyond.
+Price range circa $2.5k and beyond.
 Entry level heat exchanger (HX) machine.

 Machines in this category will cater for any size gathering but operate only from their internal water tank which must be refilled.
 They have simple vibration pumps and cannot be plumbed to a mains connection.
 The Izzo Vivi Flat, Izzo ViviRocket Espresso Appartamento and Rocket Espresso Giotto Cronometro Tipo V and Mozzafiato Cronometro Tipo V, Stone Espresso and VBM Domobar Junior are high quality examples.
+Multiple Profitec machines also fall into this class.

 PID in a HX machine?